My first time on a ship was crossing the turbulent waters of the Drake on the Magellan Explorer.

 In 1953, a team led by John Hunt, and totalling 400 people, was the first to successfully summit Mount Everest.
 Hillary and partner Tenzing Norgay were second in line to the summit when their teammates were unable to summit due to a failing oxygen system.
 This put Hillary and Norgay next up.
 Because of bad weather, they were forced to spend two nights on the South Col before finally making the final ascent.
 Once at the top, they took evidentiary photographs – most famously, Hillary snapped a photo of Norgay at the top of the mountain with his axe.

-The final part of the Everest ascent, a 40-foot or 12-metre rock face, was named the Hillary Step in honour of one of the two first men to summit the mountain.
+The final part of the Everest ascent, a 40-foot or 12-metre rock face, was named the Hillary Step in honor of one of the two first men to summit the mountain.
 He was also awarded, along with his teammates, the Queen Elizabeth II Coronation Medal and was knighted.

 As part of the Commonwealth Trans-Antarctic Expedition some five years later, Hillary and the team reached the South Pole on January 4, 1958.
 This marked the first successful group arriving at the South Pole since Amundsen in 1911 and Scott in 1912.
 However, Hillary and team were the first to reach the Pole using motor vehicles.
 Another first for Hillary.